kr-colab/disperseNN/README.md

       	    - tree sequences
             - pre-processed tensors

-Within each mode- prediction or training- you may specify different types of input data, each requiring additional command line parameters; more details below.
+Within each mode- prediction or training- you may specify different types of input data, each requiring its own set of additional command line parameters; details below.

 ## Brief instructions with example commands
 Below are example commands for each of the different input types.